karllabrador/aprilon/README.md

 ## Configuration

-For the app to function properly, it requires a ```aprilon-config.json``` file.
+For the app to function properly, it requires an ```aprilon-config.json``` file.
 Below is a config template.

 ```
 {